JamBalaya56562/blog/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Please provide a clear and concise description of what the bug is.
 Include screenshots if needed.
-Please test using the latest version of the relevant TNA packages to make sure your issue has not already been fixed.
+Please test using the latest version of the relevant Blog packages to make sure your issue has not already been fixed.
 -->

-TNA version:
+Blog version:

 ## Steps To Reproduce